blockchainer01/Figures_PoT/README.md

-# Deployment of Platform for running PoT (M2PLab) on Raspberry Pi
+# Deployment of platform (M2PLab) for running PoT on a Raspberry Pi

 # Ⅰ.Preparatory work